How To Remove Valve Guides

 How To Measure Valve Guides

 A more accurate way to measure valve guide wear is with a snap gauge (small hole gauge) and a 0-1" dial bore gauge.
-A micrometer would also work.
+Depending on clearance, sometimes a micrometer will work.

 If you don't have them already, consider investing in a few quality measuring tools.